kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

     - ##### yt-gif icon > Experience > (top left corner, tutorial drop down menu) > 🎥 [Iframe Buffer video tutorial](https://youtu.be/_96XDmFPzbU)

+### Resizing the player
-### Why is the playbox is so small?
+> Why is the playbox is so small?
 Can the playbox of GIf be resized?
+Player resize feature
-- Append `&sp=100` [url parameter](https://github.com/kauderk/kauderk.github.io/tree/main/yt-gif-extension/install/faq#what-are-url-parameters-how-do-i-use-them) to the youtube video url within a YTGIF you should be able to override the playbox/player span.
+- Append `&sp=100` [url parameter](#what-are-the-url-parameters-how-do-i-use-them) to the youtube video url within a YTGIF you should be able to override the playbox/player span.
-If this doesn't work, most likely you're using a custom css rules that conflicts with the YT GIF extension; downwards the `rm-block__input` element.
+- If this doesn't work, most likely you're using a custom css rules that conflicts with the YT GIF extension; downwards the `rm-block__input` element.
+- You will find more information within your own graph: `player_span`

 ---